Prehistoric agriculture in the Southwestern United States: Floodplain cultivation

+Waffle gardens

+While an approximate timeframe of their development in prehistory is unclear, ancestral Navajo and Pueblo farmers, notably the Zuni, created a water conservation farming technique known as waffle gardening.
+Waffle gardens are a type of dry farming that takes advantage of a sufficiently high water table, thus eliminating the need for supplemental irrigation.
+These gardens are small, family plots with a checkerboard design of square sections with raised borders which gave them the appearance of a large waffle.
+The beds were generally six or more squares long and two squares wide.
+Each square in the checkerboard was bordered with thick walls approximately 10 cm high and 10 cm wide, and cultigens like maize, beans, squash, cotton, and pumpkins were grown in them, as well as non-domesticated plants like coriander, ground cherry, amaranth, and edible greens.

+The garden beds were placed adjacent to one another, with narrow pathways between them that were used for easy access in hand watering and weeding.
+In addition to retaining irrigation water, building thick ridge borders likely helped prevent wind and water erosion, minimize evaporation, and regulate temperature.
+Women tended to the waffle gardens hand-watering plants in the grids.
+They would carry water from a source, such as a well or river, in earthen jars balanced on their heads.

 Success and failure

 The Southwest is littered with the archaeological remains of efforts by Indian societies to overcome the severe environmental challenges to agriculture throughout the region.
 The Ancestral Puebloan centers of Chaco Canyon and Mesa Verde were abandoned in the 12th and 13th centuries CE, probably because of drought.
 After a thousand years of success, the complex Hohokam society disappeared in the 15th century CE and became the smaller-scale Pima culture of historic times.

-However, many Indian agricultural societies have been extremely durable.
+Despite these challenges, many Indian agricultural societies have proven to be resilient.
 The Rio Grande Pueblos, the Hopi, and the Zuni have survived to the present day while retaining much of their traditional culture.
-Many of the Mexican Indians have been integrated into a mestizo society, but the Yaqui and Mayo still retain their identities and part of their traditional lands.
-The once numerous Opata have disappeared as a distinct people but their descendants still occupy the valleys of the Sonora River and its tributaries.
+For instance, traditional waffle gardens are making a comeback as a solution for drought-affected crops, with an estimated twenty percent of Zuni homes having these gardens in 2024.
+Many Indigenous people of Mexico connected to the Southwest have been integrated into a mestizo society, but the Yaqui and Mayo still retain their identities and part of their traditional lands.
+In contrast, the once numerous Opata have disappeared as a distinct people, but their descendants still occupy the valleys of the Sonora River and its tributaries.